What is Zabbix?

 Zabbix is an enterprise-class open source distributed monitoring solution.

 Zabbix is software that monitors numerous parameters of a network and the health and integrity of servers.
 Zabbix uses a flexible notification mechanism that allows users to configure e-mail based alerts for virtually any event.
 This allows a fast reaction to server problems.
 Zabbix offers excellent reporting and data visualisation features based on the stored data.
 This makes Zabbix ideal for capacity planning.

 Zabbix proxy is a process that may collect monitoring data from one or more monitored devices and send the information to the Zabbix server, essentially working on behalf of the server.
 All collected data is buffered locally and then transferred to the Zabbix server the proxy belongs to.

 Zabbix proxy images

 These are the only official Zabbix proxy Docker images.
-They are based on latest Alpine and trusty Ubuntu images.
+They are based on Alpine Linux v3.4, Ubuntu 14.04 (trusty) and CentOS 7 images.
 The available versions of Zabbix proxy are: